 dave stone - Inducted 1999

-"Pappy" Dave Stone (born Dave Pinkstone, November 11, 1919 Post, TX) established the nation's first fulltime Country music station..
-Stone began in radio in 1946 at KSEL, Lubbock TX as a bookkeeper and traffic manager and became a Country D J a year later as host of the Western Roundup show.
+"Pappy" Dave Stone (born Dave Pinkston, November 11, 1913 Post, TX) established the nation's first fulltime Country music station..
+Stone began in radio in 1946 at KSEL, Lubbock TX as a bookkeeper and traffic manager and became a Country DJ a year later as host of the Western Roundup show.
 He put KDAV, Lubbock, TX on the air in September 1953 and programmed it with only Country music, a revolutionary idea in a time when most stations' programming were block programmed with various types of programming.
-He remained on the air until his retirement.
-KDAV gave Buddy Holly his first radio exposure on its "Sunday Party", a live local show, and Stone later introduced him to Bill Haley, who would help Holly get his first recording contract.
-Waylon Jennings and Roger Miller were both disc jockeys on KDAV.
-In 1955 he booked Elvis Presley and paid a reputed $75 for one of his first headlining appearances.
-Stone later established KPEP, San Angelo TX and KZIP, Amarillo, TX also fulltime Country music stations.
-In 1957 he established KPIK, Colorado Springs, CO the first fulltime Country station in the market.
-He retired in 1999.
-Pappy Dave Stone was inducted into the Country Music D J Hall of Fame in 1999.
+KDAV gave Buddy Holly his first radio exposure on its "Sunday Party", a live local show.
+Stone later introduced Holly’s music to Eddie Crandall, a talent scout for Decca Records - and the rest is history.
+The KDAV connection to musical history also includes Waylon Jennings and Roger Miller, who were both disc jockeys on KDAV before going on to artistic success.
+In 1955, Stone booked Elvis Presley and paid a reputed $75 for one of his first headlining appearances.
+Stone later established KPEP/San Angelo TX and KZIP/Amarillo, TX also fulltime Country music stations.
+In 1959 he established KPIK/Colorado Springs, CO the first fulltime Country station in the market and remained on the air there until until his retirement in 1999.
+Pappy Dave Stone was inducted into the Country Radio Hall of Fame in 1999.
 Stone died on February 18, 2004.